KIRO NEWSRADIO OPINION

 More from Dave Ross: Maybe more Americans should consider baby branding

 My own bias here is that we are a book family.
-Our book collection is in the thousands, we’re within walking distance of a library which features displays of banned books, we own a Nancy Pearl Action Figure; we even have a mug that reveals the names of banned books when you pour a hot liquid into it.
+Our book collection is in the thousands, we’re within walking distance of a library which features displays of banned books, we own a Nancy Pearl Action Figure; and we even have a mug that reveals the names of banned books when you pour a hot liquid into it.

 And for all the talk about banning books, we’ve never had any trouble getting any book we want.
-When we DO have trouble getting a banned book it’s because the ban guarantees all the physical copies will be snapped up.
+When we do have trouble getting a banned book it’s because the ban guarantees all the physical copies will be snapped up.

-I suspect that’s the REAL reason for the outrage over book bans – the best way to undermine a book ban is to get it in the headlines.
+I suspect that’s the real reason for the outrage over book bans – the best way to undermine a book ban is to get it in the headlines.

 Because nothing is so compelling as that which is forbidden.